The goal is not to outrun the future. The goal is to stay capable inside it.

 Practice

 This loop keeps you from chasing every wave.
-You move from panic and prediction into structured response.
+As a result, you move from panic and prediction into structured response.

 A Weekly Rhythm For Staying Capable

 A future literate week does not attempt to learn everything.
-It builds a small, sustainable pattern.
+Instead, it builds a small, sustainable pattern.

 Daily